ryardley/quick-docker-test/README.md

 quic_client.1.x4t19ket4za3@nixos    | [1734259408] Client finished sending
 ```

-## Explanation
+## How It Works

-This code implements a basic QUIC client-server test using the Quinn library.
-Here's a detailed breakdown:
-The program can run in two modes (controlled by the ROLE environment variable):
+The application uses the Quinn library and operates in two modes controlled by the ROLE environment variable:
-Server Mode (ROLE=server):

-1. Generates a self-signed certificate for "localhost"
-1. Creates a QUIC server endpoint listening on port 4433 (all interfaces)
-1. Waits for incoming connections
-1. When a connection arrives, accepts it and reads incoming data
-1. Prints received messages to stdout

-Client Mode (default):

-1. Creates a QUIC client endpoint with disabled certificate verification
-1. Attempts to connect to a server named "server" on port 4433 (This uses docker's hostname service discovery)
-1. Once connected, sends "Hello!" message
-1. Keeps the client alive with an infinite sleep loop (so that the binary is not restarted by swarm)
+Server Mode (ROLE=server) generates a self-signed certificate for localhost, listens on port 4433, and handles incoming connections by displaying received messages.

+Client Mode connects to the container running the "quic_server" service on port 4433 (using Docker Swarm's DNS service discovery), sends a "Hello!" message, and maintains an active connection through an infinite loop to prevent Swarm from restarting the container.